Digital Marketing Tips & Advice For 2021

 3. Discover Your Winning Pages

-Jeff is the founder of The Critter Depot and has over 10 years of experience working in digital marketing firms.
-With a strong analytical background in SEO and PPC, Jeff has used his marketing skills to scale his business with just digital marketing.
+Jeff is the business owner of The Critter Depot and has over 10 years of experience working in digital marketing firms.
+With a strong analytical background in SEO and PPC, Jeff has used a range of internet marketing strategies to scale his business.

 We use Google Analytics to identify which pages are drawing in high converting traffic.
 By searching through the behavior flow data that Google provides, we’re able to see which blog posts and pages convert visitors into customers.

 For example, our in house zoologist wrote an in-depth article on bearded dragon care.
-We theorized that an article like this would provide more value for our existing customers.
-But what we discovered was that this article would convert people into customers, because the people looking for this information, are very likely to need live insects (like crickets or roaches), and become customers.
+We theorized that an article like this would provide more value for our existing customers and audience.
+But what we discovered was that this article would readers into a new customer, because the people looking for this information, are very likely to need live insects (like crickets or roaches), and become customers.

 Now our SEO team is working to rank our other reptile care guide pages so that we can continue earning more sales through valuable content.